adelacvg/NS2VC/README.md

 ### Data preprocessing

-Put the data in the dataset folder, and then run the following command to preprocess the data.
+Put the data with wav extension in the dataset folder, and then run the following command to preprocess the data.

 ```python
 python preprocess.py
 ```

+The preprocessed data will be saved under the processed_dataset folder.

 ### Training